Kennyi00/Blog-API/README.md

 # BLOG-API
 This is a Blog Application, a example showcasing RESTFUL Api using MongoDB.
+User will be able to create, update, and delete an Account as well as update, delete, and create a Post.

 This application is divided into two main parts, Users and Posts.
 Each part has it's own similiar but different test file.